5 Exit Survey Questions to Reduce Employee Turnover

 As we’ve discussed, some feedback may be difficult to read, but qualitative feedback can also reinforce your organization’s successful efforts.
 Employees may offer ideas, praise, or simple information about their life circumstances (such as when an employee is relocating).
 In each of these scenarios, it’s useful information for decision makers.

-Exit survey analysis requires context.
-Through the Perceptyx platform, you can compare benchmarks with other businesses to determine whether employee enablement or other factors play a significant role in churn.
+Exit survey analysis requires context and should be part of comprehensive employee turnover data analysis.
+Through the Perceptyx platform, you can compare benchmarks with other businesses to determine whether employee enablement or other specific factors drive churn.
 Because our dashboard offers real-time insights, exit survey data can be consulted at any time and used to improve engagement.

 To build the most comprehensive listening solution available, we’ve developed survey content that facilitates organizational success.
 That includes our exit survey content, as well as onboarding and strategic census surveys, which function in tandem to build better dialogues and keep your company focused on its future.
 Instead of simply asking questions and collecting responses at specific points in time, our platform enables employers to connect the dots between those engagement points.